rzimmerman/kal/README.md

 ## Objects and Arrays

 Objects and arrays are defined similarly to JavaScript.
 Newlines **are** valid inside of an array or object definition and indentation is ignored.
 Commas are optional when followed by a newline.
-CoffeeScript style object definitions (no `{}`s) are only valid in assignments and must be preceeded by a newline.
+CoffeeScript style object definitions (no `{}`s) are only valid in assignments and must be preceded by a newline.

 ```kal
 a = [1, 2, 3]